LAReview

 Squid ink in batter is absolutely a gimmick, and while it doesn’t add a whole lot extra to the fried squid itself, this is still very good, very crispy calamari.

-Scopa Italian Roots review image
+Scopa Italian Roots image

 photo credit: Jakob Layman